rizitis/siab/README.md

 ### Install

-1. Download siab.sh from here and place it in `/etc/rc.d/`
+1. Download siab.sh from [here](https://raw.githubusercontent.com/rizitis/siab/main/siab.sh) and place it in `/etc/rc.d/`
 2. `chmod +x /etc/rc.d/siab.sh`
 3. Edit or create if not exist a file `/etc/rc.d/rc.local_shutdown`
-4. Add in this file:
+4. Add in this file in:

  ```
  # siab